swttt/com.swttt.devicegroups/README.md

 - Feedback on device status
 - Ability to group read only capabilities
 - Allow device status to be calculated from grouped devices
-- Device Classes (Categories) will now display correct name rather than tag.
+- Device Classes (Categories) & Capabilities will now display correct name rather than tag.
-- Device Classes (Categories) now support en/nl languages.
+- Device Classes (Categories) & Capabilities now support en/nl languages.
+- Removal of  Dim capability from heater devices (now use target_temperature)
+- Addition of all new devices

 ##### 1.1.0
 - Device Group editor